 No, our banking and debit card services are provided by The Bancorp Bank, Member FDIC, pursuant to license by Mastercard International Incorporated.
-Program Management services provided by Galileo Financial Technologies, LLC.
+Program Management services provided by The Hydrogen Technology Corporation.

 8. Are my deposits insured by the FDIC?

 Yes!
-Your Purple banking account deposits are FDIC insured up to $250,000 through The Bancorp Bank, Member FDIC.
+Your deposits are FDIC insured up to $250,000 through The Bancorp Bank, Member FDIC.